 The majority of services are financed through shared state sales tax, local utility tax, property tax and direct charges for services.
-Compared to previous year, FY 2019 total general fund revenues increased by \$7.1 million.
-The largest revenue source for the City is property taxes, which make up for 35% of general fund revenues.
-The second and third largest revenue sources are licenses, permits and fines (16%) and utility taxes (15%), respectively.
+Compared to previous year, FY 2019 total general fund revenues decreased by \$7.1 million.
+The largest revenue source for the City is property taxes, which make up for 40% of general fund revenues.
+The second and third largest revenue sources are utility taxes (16%) and licenses, permits and fines (12%), respectively.